-Several of the required courses for the PhD program are offered through the Implementation Science (ImS) and Training in Clinical Research (TICR) Programs housed in the Department of Epidemiology and Biostatistics.
+Several of the required courses for the PhD program are offered through the Implementation Science (ImS) and Implementation Programs housed in the Department of Epidemiology and Biostatistics.
 These courses require enrollment via the study list and a separate application process.
 Students will work with the graduate affairs officer to complete these course applications in order to enroll in the courses.